zwang271/WEST/README.md

 ## Build and Usage guides

-Requirements: g++ compiler for the command-line tool, Python 3.7+, pip
+Requirements: c++ compiler with make, Python 3.10+, pip
 + Go to WEST folder by running `cd WEST`
 + Build binaries by running `cd src ; make ; cd ..`
 + Create a python virtual enviroment by running